 Welcome to C&O!

-We are thrilled and honoured that you've chosen the Department of Combinatorics and Optimization as the next step in your academic journey.
 You are joining a department that is not only highly invested in its research, but also its community.
-We are excited to celebrate this achievement with you, but first there are a few things that must be checked off before we roll out the red carpet:
+We are excited to celebrate this achievement with you, but first there are a few things that must be checked off to help you settle into the department:

 - Complete your Workday payroll onboarding with HR; you cannot be paid until this is successfully submitted.